Tenants

 • Avoidable or purposeful damage to property – damage to a property caused by neglect or careless or wilful behaviour by the tenant.

-• Replacement keys – loss of keys by the tenant requiring a landlord to arrange for the cutting of new keys and delivery of those keys to the tenant.
+• Replacement keysactual cost of loss of keys by the tenant requiring a landlord to arrange replacement.

 • The guarantor agrees to make payments lawfully due under this guarantee even after the contract-holder has returned possession of the dwelling to the landlord or the occupation contract has ended.